sanhaseo/messenger/README.md

 - material-ui

 Todo
-- Implement contact item menu
+- Display notification on event (e.g. new message, etc.)

 Future implementations
 - Loading spinner
-- Display notification on event (e.g. new message, etc.)
 - Ability to delete account, delete contacts, and leave chat rooms
 - Ability to add new contacts directly from chat rooms
 - User profile and account management